open-component-model/ocm-k8s-toolkit/docs/adr/deployer.md

     * Example 2: I create an RGD with the same resource `a`.
 Then, I create two instances of that RGD.
 Now, when I delete one instance, resource `a` is deleted, even though the other instance is still present.
     * Check out this [spike](https://github.com/open-component-model/ocm-project/issues/456) for more details.
-  * Missing ownership of resources created by RGD/instance
   * How are updates of resources handled?
   * What about drift detection of instances?
   * What happens if the `ResourceGraphDefinition`-scheme changes (when an instance is already deployed)?